Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 A few of their standout capabilities include:

-• Flexibility and Adaptability – Agents respond in real time to changing conditions, like a supplier disruption or a sudden spike in demand.
+• Flexibility and Adaptability: Agents automatically monitor supply chain data and respond immediately to changes, such as a supplier issue or a sudden surge in demand.

-• Context-Aware Decision-Making – It’s not just about reacting quickly.
-It’s about choosing the next best step based on current signals and business intent.
+• Context-Aware Decision-Making: It’s not just about reacting fast.
+Agents choose the best next step based on what’s happening now and what the business needs.

 How Agentic Automation Works